Delightful Adventures

 This recipe also uses a maple caramel sauce, instead of a regular caramel sauce, and the cakes are made individual sized, thanks to being baked in a muffin pan.

-The batter for vegan sticky toffee pudding in a glass bowl with a wooden spoon in it, the bowl is sitting on a dark wooden table.
+The batter for vegan sticky toffee pudding in a glass bowl with a wooden spoon in it.

 Vegan sticky toffee pudding is a dessert to serve on special occasions because it’s rich, decadent, and it’s also super sweet, so if you love very sweet desserts, then this gluten free sticky toffee pudding is for you!